2002 Spanish Grand Prix: Race

 Trulli soon caught up to Button, who was told to allow his teammate pass into fourth place on lap 36 due to a hydraulic issue that caused his Renault to stick in gear and then shut down in left-hand curves.
 Two laps later, Villeneuve passed Bernoldi on the inside into turn one for tenth.
 Bernoldi retired at the conclusion of lap 41 with an hydraulics leak.
 On that lap, Ralf Schumacher made a third pit stop for a new front wing to replace the old one that had failed to generate car handling for him, in an attempt to regain aerodynamic efficiency and performance.
 Irvine went slowly into the pit lane on lap 43 due to a hydraulics system failure, then moved out of the way for Button in fifth and Heidfeld in sixth.
 Heidfeld's pit stop was eight-tenths of a second faster than Button.
 After running alongside each other in the pit lane, Heidfeld passed Button at the pit lane exit for fifth after Button ceded the place.
 Panis pulled over on the grass at the pit lane exit due to an exhaust failure, forcing him to retire on lap 45.

 Juan Pablo Montoya finished in second position despite a botched pit stop on lap 46 in which the Williams chief mechanic mistakenly signalled him to leave his pit box even though the stop had not been completed.

 Montoya made his second scheduled pit stop on lap 46.
 His pit stop became difficult since chief mechanic and lollipop holder Carl Gaden signalled Montoya to exit on the front-left side before removing the fuel nozzle from the car's rear.
 Gaden dropped the lollipop on the front of Montoya's car to stop him.
 Montoya disengaged the hand clutch before stalling, running over Gaden's left foot with his front-left wheel.
 Montoya stopped before the fuel pipe was removed from the filler and was moved back slightly before being allowed to drive away.
 Gaden, the refueller, and a right-front tyre changer were knocked sideways to the ground, and a mechanic took the wheel off Gaden's foot.
-Nevertheless, Montoya was able to rejoin the race in second because to his substantial lead over Coulthard in third.
+Nevertheless, Montoya retained second because of his substantial lead over Coulthard in third.
 Coulthard made his second pit stop on lap 47, and Michael Schumacher followed from the lead on the same lap, following advice from Ferrari technical director Ross Brawn to avoid being baulked by slower cars ahead of him for the rest of the race.
 Both drivers retained third and first, respectively; Michael Schumacher was 41.8 seconds ahead of Montoya.